 Students who perceive that a faculty member is interfering with their academic freedom should attempt to meet with that faculty member to reach a resolution.
-If such resolution is not achieved, the student may ask for a meeting with the faculty member's Department Chair (Division Chair - if the faculty member in question is the Department Chair and the Dean of Academic Affairs - if the complaint is against a Division Chair) in an attempt to reach a resolution.
-If the meeting does not result in a resolution, then the student may ask for a meeting with the Dean of Academic Affairs whose ruling can only be reviewed and overturned by the President.
-At this point, the student's complaint against the faculty member should be provided in writing to that faculty member and the Dean of Academic Affairs at least three working days prior to the meeting with the Dean of Academic Affairs.
-The Dean of Academic Affairs should have the right to meet with the faculty member against whom the complaint has been lodged and ask the faculty member to provide a written response within five working days to the charges brought by the student.
-If the Dean finds a breach in the student's academic freedom has occurred he/she may address the violation using the relevant means described in the above paragraph.
-Whatever the finding, the Dean of Academic Affairs should provide his/her decision to the faculty member in writing within 15 working days of having met with the accused faculty member.
+If such resolution is not achieved, the student may ask for a meeting with the faculty member's Department Chair (Division Chair - if the faculty member in question is the Department Chair and the Vice President for Academic Affairs - if the complaint is against a Division Chair) in an attempt to reach a resolution.
+If the meeting does not result in a resolution, then the student may ask for a meeting with the Vice President for Academic Affairs whose ruling can only be reviewed and overturned by the President.
+At this point, the student's complaint against the faculty member should be provided in writing to that faculty member and the Vice President for Academic Affairs at least three working days prior to the meeting with the Vice-President of Academic Affairs.
+The Vise-President for Academic Affairs should have the right to meet with the faculty member against whom the complaint has been lodged and ask the faculty member to provide a written response within five working days to the charges brought by the student.
+If the Vice-President finds a breach in the student's academic freedom has occurred he/she may address the violation using the relevant means described in the about paragraph.
+Whatever the finding, the Vice-President for Academic Affairs should provide his/her decision to the faculty member in writing within 15 working days of having met with the accused faculty member.